containerbuildsystem/cachi2/docs/usage.md

 We will base the final application image on our custom base image.
 The base image build installed all the RPMs we will need, so the final phase can use network isolation again 🎉.
 In order to support the network isolated build, we need to remember to `source` the environment file in the step that executes `pip install`.
-Remember, the source code in `/src/atomic-reactor` has also been changed so that the dependencies are pointing to the cached versions.
+Because `osbs-client` comes from GitHub, the source code in `/src/atomic-reactor` has also been changed so that the dependencies are pointing to the cached versions.

 Containerfile: